DavidCEllis/ducktools-scriptmetadata/README.md

 # raise a KeyError if not found.
 parser.get_first_metadata_block("pyproject")

+# Get all metadata blocks and unprocessedtext as a dict
+parser.metadata_blocks

-# Get the raw pyproject text or raise a KeyError
+# Get the unprocessed pyproject text or raise a KeyError
 # if there is no block
 parser.get_pyproject_raw()

-# Return the raw pyproject text or None if there is no block
+# Return the unprocessed pyproject text or None if there is no block
 parser.pyproject_raw

 # Get the pyproject block processed by tomllib/tomli